jvmorris/Cisco-Packet-Tracer-Labs/Lab-03-Static-VLAN-and-Trunking/README.md

 <h3>Step 3: Configuring VLANs on Both Switches</h3>

-Open the CLI for each switch and configure the VLANs and access ports.<br/>
+Open the CLI for each switch individually and repeat the following configuration on both Switch 1 and Switch 2.<br/>

 <strong>VLAN Configuration:</strong><br/>
 <ul>